John-R-Wallace-NOAA/Generalized_Fellner-Schall_Method_GAM_Tweedie/README.md

 ##### ( https://onlinelibrary.wiley.com/doi/epdf/10.1111/biom.12666 )

+A GAM model using the Fellner-Schall method (optimizer = "efs"), with a Tweedie error model where the shape and scale parameters vary by bottom depth is used.
+Vessel is also included as a random variable and the volume of the net is used as an offset.
+#

+R packages:
+- mgcv
+- gamair
+- fields
+#

 Additional figures beyond those in the paper are looked at.

-##

 Mackerel eggs 2010, gam.check() figure: